torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 Clicking the "Return To Catalog Entry" button after the copy is done will open the destination category for review.

-##Installation
+## Installation
-DO NOT TEST ON YOUR PRODUCTION SERVER!!!!
+TEST ON YOUR DEVELOPMENT SERVER FIRST!

 1. Remove any previous version of this mod as per that version's instructions.